ajnsit/concur-documentation/README.md

 #### Signal Composition

 Signals mimic traditional FRP by offering Monadic composition.
 It's always composition *in space* since Signals don't have a lifecycle, and run forever (until removed entirely from the page).
-That is to say that Signals don't have (or need) composition *n time*.
+That is to say that Signals don't have (or need) composition *in time*.

 Need to display a list of greeting widgets on the page at the same time?